tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 ```
 $ cp /home/user1/Downloads/rhel-8.5-x86_64-kvm.qcow2 Terraform/libvirt/rhel8.qcow2
 ```
-* Check the default values for the support VM's network configuration and update accordingly, in particular the DNS server's IP, they are defined in the variable **support_net_config** in the file **Terraform/libvirt/input-vars.tf**

-* The variable **number_of_workers** controls the number of worker nodes in the cluster, its default value is 3, if a different number is required assing the new value in the command line as in the example later.
-At the moment the maximum number of workers that terraform can create is **10**.
-The DHCP and DNS configuration files in the support VM are not dynamicaly created and will not be properly updated with the number of workers.

-* The variables **provision_resources** and **support_resources** contain the ammount of memory and virtual CPUS that the provision and support VMs will have.
-Review its default values in the file **Terraform/libvirt/input-vars.tf** and adapt accordingly.

 * If this is a fresh deployment, delete any previous **terraform.tfstate** file that may be laying around from previous attempts.